GM Style & Session Zero Topics

 Hidden Doors and Traps

-The same applies to traps, Perception will reveal them, Investigation to understand how they work and how to disarm them.
+The same applies to traps: Perception will reveal them, Investigation to understand how they work and how to disarm them.

-An important note: If there's no time pressure or risk involved, there's no need to make a check to find a trap or hidden door, you just find it after some time has passed.
+An important note: If there's no time pressure or risk involved, there's no need to make a check to find a trap or hidden door; you just find it after some time has passed.

 Fail Forward over Fumbles

-Critical fumbles have been a staple of TTRPGs for a while now, but even though they can be fun and render some memorable moments, several Nat 1s in the same session can bring the morale down.
+Critical fumbles have been a staple of TTRPGs for a while now, but even though they can be fun and create some memorable moments, several Nat 1s in the same session can bring the morale down.

 Tactical vs Theatre of the Mind Combat

-Alternatives to Inspiration
+Alternatives to Heroic Inspiration

 Character Death